 - How stretchy the edge is: For cuff-down socks, for instance, you need a stretchy edge or otherwise, you cannot get the sock on.
 But if you use a stretchy cast-on method for a sweater neckline it doesn’t hold its shape and becomes too loose over time.

-- Stitch pattern: For instance, the tubular bind-off is a good pair with 1-by-1 or 2-by-2 ribbing and the Icelandic bind-off with garter stitch.
+- Stitch pattern: For instance, the tubular cast-on is a good pair with 1-by-1 or 2-by-2 ribbing and the Icelandic cast-on with garter stitch.

 You may also like: The ultimate list of bind-off methods.